Our Most Popular Winter Tours from Tallinn in 2025/2026

-Visiting Estonia in winter is exciting as it offers so many winter activities and things to do which are hard to find in most other countries.
-It can be cold in the winter, so when you finally get yourself together to head outside, put on your warm mittens, silly winter hat, and heavy boots, then you want to make sure that your effort of enduring the cold is worth it.
-Here are some of our post popular winter tours that allow you to enrich your stay in Tallinn and the few hours of light we are given each day.
+Visiting Estonia in winter is exciting, as it offers so many winter activities and things to do, which are hard to find in most other countries.
+It can be cold in the winter, so when you finally get yourself together to head outside, put on your warm mittens, silly winter hat, and heavy boots (read more about winter clothing from the blog post here).
+Then, you want to make sure that your effort of enduring the cold is worth it.
+Here are some of our most popular winter tours that allow you to enrich your stay in Tallinn and make the most of the few hours of daylight we have each day.

 Estonia’s largest natural waterfall is changing every day during the winter.
 It might be frozen or partly frozen.
-If the winter has not been too cold, the waterfall does not freeze, but it has a lot of water and is an amazing site to visit.
+If the winter has not been too cold, the waterfall does not freeze, but it has a lot of water and is a fantastic site to visit.

-Our Jägala Waterfall and Picnic Tour brings you up close to this frozen spectacle before treating you to a delicious outdoor picnic with homemade Estonian snacks, warm drinks, and traditional schnapps.
-A feast for the senses in a picture-perfect winter setting.
+Our Jägala Waterfall and Picnic Tour brings you up close to this frozen spectacle before treating you to a delicious outdoor picnic with homemade Estonian snacks and warm drinks—a treat for the senses in a picture-perfect winter setting.

+©Prangli Travel.
 Picnic by the Jägala waterfall is always a magical choice!
-Photo Credit: Prangli Travel

 2. Cross-Country Skiing – Learn a New Skill in Tallinn

 Want to try a winter sport loved by locals?
-Our Learn to Ski in Tallinn tour is a fantastic way to pick up cross-country skiing, Estonia’s national winter pastime.
+Our Learn to Ski in Tallinn tour is a fantastic way to learn cross-country skiing, Estonia’s national winter sport.
 Our expert instructors will guide you through the basics in some of the best skiing tracks in Tallinn, ensuring that even complete beginners have a great time gliding through the snow.

-One thing you need to know before you start thinking about skiing in Estonia: the highest peak in the country is lower than the highest peak in the Netherlands, which is normally considered to be a very flat country.
+One thing to note before considering skiing in Estonia: the country’s highest peak is lower than the highest peak in the Netherlands, which is often considered a very flat country.
 Therefore, we don’t do downhill skiing here or anything related to the mountains.
-Instead, we love cross-country skiing which is also known as Nordic skiing and is considered as the national sport of Estonia.
+Instead, we enjoy cross-country skiing, also known as Nordic skiing, which is considered the national sport of Estonia.
 When you don’t know what it is, imagine light jogging across a winter landscape with skis.
-The only difference is that every slight uphill is rewarded with a fun downhill slide when you can enjoy the gentle wind in your face as you speed up, allowing you to relax for a moment.
+The only difference is that every slight uphill is rewarded with a fun downhill slide, when you can enjoy the gentle wind in your face as you speed up, allowing you to relax for a moment.

-Skiing is the sport for everyone in Estonia!
-Photo Credit: Prangli Travel
+©Prangli Travel.
+Skiing is a sport for everyone in Estonia!

 3. Walk on Water – Snowshoeing in Estonia’s Bogs